 According to Juniper Research, consumer app downloads to mobile devices are expected to reach more than 66 billion per annum by 2016.
 This number scratches the surface of the anticipated growth of mobile applications.

-The increasing availability of network access, growing capabilities of mobile devices, advances in electronic data flow together with the convergence of search technology and location awareness make mobile applications a powerful tool in the learning process.
+The increasing availability of network access, growing capabilities of mobile devices, advances in electronic data flow together with the convergence of search technology, and location awareness makes mobile applications a powerful tool in the learning process.

 To name a few selections, mobile apps can embrace the following features:

 - Dining locations, hours of service, and menus;

 - Updates on interesting events and breaking campus news;

 - Possibility to check grades;